 Student health insurance

-Student health insurance (whether paid for by the student or provided as part of a graduate assistantship or fellowship) is not impacted by enrollment in the summer.
+Student health insurance (whether paid by the student or provided as part of a graduate assistantship or fellowship) is not impacted by enrollment in the summer.
 Students enrolled in the student health insurance plan in the spring will continue coverage through the end of the plan year in August.